BrendelGroup/code4Rice3K/INSTALL.md

 ## Getting the Code4Rice3K Workflow

-You can simply obtain this entire workflow by cloning the Code4Rice3K into your local machine as follows:
+You can simply obtain this entire workflow by cloning the Code4Rice3K repository into your local machine as follows:

 ```bash
 git clone https://github.com/BrendelGroup/Code4Rice3K